sjhardwick/us_tariff_data/README.md

 ## To-do

-[ ] Review `preferences.csv` to accurately reflect changes in preference schemes over time [ ] Use concordances for 2010 and 2011 import data to obtain more accurate HTS-2012 unit values [ ] Upload annual dataset
+-   [ ] Review `data/raw/preferences.csv` to ensure accurate reflection of changes in preference schemes
+-   [ ] Use concordances for 2010 and 2011 import data to obtain more accurate HTS-2012 unit values
+-   [ ] Upload annual dataset
-[ ] Add 2025 Q3–Q4 data once available
+-   [ ] Add 2025 Q3–Q4 data once available

 ## How tariff rates were obtained